Eben Etzebeth: Western Province and Stormers

 International commitments kept him out of the early stages of the 2012 Currie Cup, but he returned at the tail-end of the tournament, winning his first 3 Western Province caps and helping them to lift their first Currie Cup title since 2002.
 He was awarded the Man of the Match award as Province gained revenge on the with a 25–18 win in Durban.

 Injury ruled Etzebeth out of the first half of the 2013 Super Rugby season, but he returned for the second half of the campaign, playing 8 matches and scoring 1 try.
 He also won a team-high 47 lineouts and effected 8 steals on opposition throws.
 For the 2013 Currie Cup, Etzebeth was again missing for large chunks of the season due to Springbok commitments, however he once again returned for the final 3 matches of the season.
 This time he was unable to stop the Sharks from regaining the Currie Cup by turning the tables on Western Province with a 33–19 win in Cape Town.

 The first 6 months of 2014 saw Etzebeth a foot injury sustained while on international duty in November 2013 ruled him out of the entire campaign.
 He remained committed to both of his Cape Town-based sides and in April 2013, he signed a deal that would keep him tied to Western Province and the Stormers until 2016.

 NTT Docomo Red Hurricanes Osaka

 In July 2015, he signed a deal to play for NTT DoCoMo Red Hurricanes Osaka in the Japanese Top League.

 Toulon

 In December 2018, Top 14 side announced Etzebeth would join them after the 2019 Rugby World Cup.
 In January 2021, he made a start at Blindside Flank for the first time after teammate Swan Rebbadj got injured prior to kick off.

 Sharks

-In February 2022, the Sharks (rugby union) signed Etzebeth on a long-term contract until 2027.
+In February 2022, the Sharks signed Etzebeth on a long-term contract until 2027.
 On the 24 May 2024 Etzebeth captained the Sharks in their Challenge Cup final win over Gloucester Rugby.
 Becoming the first South African team to win a major European rugby trophy.